 - Three software programs—Ancestral Quest, Legacy Family Tree and RootsMagic—sync with the FamilySearch Family Tree.
 Its goal is to have one tree for all users to avoid duplication, with one profile for each ancestral person.
 Before you add someone, the FamilySearch Family Tree checks to see if the person is already in the tree.

 Syncing software with an online tree offers another advantage: If you ever let your subscription to Ancestry.com or MyHeritage lapse, you might lose access to the site’s historical records that you attached to your tree.
 (Records uploaded from your computer still will be accessible.)
 If you’ve synchronized your trees, you’ll still have access to the records in your software.

 No single software syncs with every family tree website.
 To make it easier to update them all, keep a master file in one desktop program, such as Family Tree Builder, Family Tree Maker, Legacy Family Tree or RootsMagic.
 Then sync the software with whatever websites you can.

 If you’ve made changes in a tree on a non-syncing site and you want to update your master file, export a GEDCOM file from that tree to your software and use the match/merge feature to integrate the changes.
 Whenever you’ve significantly updated your software master file, export a GEDCOM to replace your tree on non-syncing sites.
 Keep in mind that a GEDCOM file includes only links to attached media files such as photos and document images; it doesn’t include the media files themselves.

-How to Choose What’s Right for You
+How to Choose Which Option is Right for You

 To help you choose which platforms are right for your research needs, we’ve listed details such as the main features of each option, its strengths and drawbacks, the cost (if any), and what it syncs with.
 Then it will be up to you to decide which option best fits your current genealogy goals, and how you’d like to continue building your tree in the future.